Billy Mitchell (gamer): Disputed records

-Guinness World Records announced in June 2020 that after review, it could not find conclusive proof that Mitchell had used improper methods to achieve his high scores, and restored both Mitchell's Donkey Kong and Pac-Man records.
-Mitchell told Ars Technica that Guinness had made the decision back in December 2019, but due to agreements related to prior legal actions he had against Guinness, they could not announce it until June 2020.
-Mitchell also said that his legal threats towards Guinness did not affect Guinness's decision to reinstate his records.
-In 2021 and 2022, Mitchell filed two lawsuits against YouTuber and speedrunner Karl Jobst, saying that two of his videos were defamatory, one of them using a clip that refers to Mitchell as a cheater, the other covering his cheating allegations.
+In June 2020, Guinness World Records announced that, after review, it could not find conclusive proof that Mitchell had used improper methods to achieve his high scores, and restored both Mitchell's Donkey Kong and Pac-Man records.
+In 2021 and 2022, Mitchell filed two lawsuits against speedrunner and YouTuber documentarian Karl Jobst, saying that two of his videos were defamatory—one of them using a clip that refers to Mitchell as a cheater, and the other covering his cheating allegations.

 In September 2022, forensic analyst Tanner Fokkens and five other experts published a report finding that, after technical analysis of his gameplay, Mitchell could not have obtained his records on original arcade hardware, the stage-to-stage transitions being consistent with those in MAME.
-Photographs from the 2007 Florida Association of Mortgage Brokers convention uncovered in January 2023 showed that the Donkey Kong cabinet Mitchell used there appeared to have a modified joystick that allowed for eight-way motion rather than the standard four-way joystick.
+Photographs from the 2007 Florida Association of Mortgage Brokers convention, uncovered in January 2023, showed that the Donkey Kong cabinet Mitchell used there appeared to have a modified joystick that may have allowed for eight-way motion rather than that of the standard four-way joystick.
 This would be in violation of Twin Galaxies' rules against playing on modified hardware.

-In January 2023, Jobst made a video that showcased evidence in the form of an old photograph that clearly demonstrated that Mitchell did not play his claimed world record runs on original hardware despite claiming so for many years.
-In addition, the 8-direction joystick (as opposed the original 4-direction joystick) would have made the game much easier to play.
-Jobst had previously been sued twice by Mitchell, with one claim seeking $450,000 in damages for defamation.
-Jobst had already spent about $180,000 on legal fees, and he had estimated a further $100,000 in legal costs to defend himself; all three lawsuits were dismissed.
-Jobst set up a legal defence fund on GoFundMe to mitigate the financial damage to his family due to the lawsuit.
-As of February 2023, it has raised US$144,279.

-The lawsuits against Jobst and others have been considered by presiding judges and media commentators to be frivolous, if not downright vexatious.
+Eight-way joysticks are banned because they potentially give an unfair advantage over the game's original 4-way joystick by making it easier to perform moves in the game.

+Mitchell and Twin Galaxies settled their cases in January 2024.
+The terms were not disclosed.
+Twin Galaxies re-posted Mitchell's scores the same month, and in a statement recognized that Michael Zyda, a professor from University of Southern California, testified as an expert that it is impossible to tell if Mitchell used improper hardware due to the low quality of the evidence presented.
+The scores were re-posted to a static "historical database" of scores prior to 2014, when Twin Galaxies changed ownership, but not as part of the current scoring records.
+Further, Twin Galaxies removed from their forums the original posts that had accused Mitchell of cheating.
+Site administrators of the Twin Galaxies forums acknowledged Twin Galaxies' take based on the expert testimony, but still maintained that Mitchell remains banned from further Twin Galaxies contests, thanked Jobst and other YouTubers for their work in providing their own evidence, and stated that interested readers should review all of the evidence to come to their own conclusions.